 Del Rio’s vineyards were a century-old pear farm until 1997 when the first vines were planted.
 Like many new wine regions, their really isn’t yet an established set of grapes grown.
 I love this time in a wine region’s history: the push and pull of hundred of ideas competing all at once.

 One of those ideas is Pinot Gris.
 The style here is a bit of a curiosity.
 A touch of residual sugar, a touch of skin contact, and a touch of oxidization.
-It works well and is a tasty bottle, but that’s not the only reason I am recommending this bottle.
+It works well and is a tasty bottle, but that’s not the only reason I recommend this bottle.

 These are flavors of a winery that is in the throws of experimentation.
 And that is something worth exploring.